Inflammation is the

 - Sunday food plan: It assists in preventing fatigue and keeping you on track.

 - Enhance your present level of consumptive habits.
-Substitute quinoa for white rice or use olive oil instead of vegetal oil.
+Substitute quinoa for white rice or use olive oil instead of vegetable oil.

 - Examine food constituents: Stay away from hidden sugars and artificial ingredients.